louislemsic/gold-miner/README.md

 4. Once done downloading, open the folder as project.
 Add JavaFX libraries to the Global Libraries of IntelliJ Project.
 Learn how to do it [here](https://youtu.be/WtOgoomDewo).
 5. Run the main function located at **Driver.java** (src/game/Driver.java)

 ### Final Reminders
+* The Default position of the gold is on coordinates (n - 1, n - 1) where n is the size of the n x n grid.
+So if the grid is 8x8, the default Gold coordinate is at (7, 7).
+* There are no beacons and pits in the grid as a default setup, one must add them in order for them to appear.
+* The Miner's default location is at (0, 0) which is at the upper left corner of the grid.
 * **This application has been designed specifically for monitors having at least 24 inches.** The developers apologize for this.
 It's still runnable to every computer having Java 11 and up; but the window might be too large for smaller screens.
 It will still function - It might just be a nuisance for those users with smaller screens.
 * Your computer might consider the JAR file a malware since it's a program *not widely known* since we're just students.
 Disregard any warnings your computer or anti-virus may say.
 We guarantee that our JAR file has no virus or malicious software embedded to it.